-KillPreg Kit is now available with speedy delivery in the United States of America and Europe.
+KillPreg Kit (MTP Kit) is now available with EXPRESS delivery in the United States of America and Europe.

 The KillPreg Kit may be used to stop an unplanned pregnancy anywhere globally up to 77 days from the start of the previous menstrual cycle.

-Other abortion medicines are available in our pharmacy of best quality and effectiveness: CONTRAKIT.
+Other abortion medicines are available in our pharmacy of the best quality and effectiveness: CONTRAKIT.

-This medication may be offered under various brand names and/or in a variety of different dose forms.
-Any specific brand name of this medication may not be available in all dose forms or for all of the indications listed in this section.
+This medication may be offered under various brand names and/or multiple dose forms.
+Any specific brand name of this medication may not be available in all dose forms or for all indications listed in this section.
 Additionally, not all formulations of this medication are suitable for all conditions detailed below.

 No one else should get this medication, even if they share your symptoms.
 Individuals may get unwell if they take this medication without a doctor’s prescription.